Quick start for catalog administrators

 After you add the catalog profile details to a service, you can create a workflow in the workflow designer, which is a visual tool based on Business Process Model and Notation 2.0 (BPMN) standards.

-You start creating a workflow by dragging and dropping workflow elements onto the canvas, and configuring the process mandatory details.
-You can design custom workflows to be simple or complex, using conditions that add or remove questions based upon the end-user's responses to the service questionnaire.
+You start creating a workflow by dragging and dropping workflow elements onto the canvas, and configuring the required process details.
+You can design custom workflows to be simple or complex, using conditions that add or remove questions based on the end-user's responses to the service questionnaire.

 The following animated video shows an example of how you would create a process workflow: